What is AudioTX Communicator?

 Communicator is a combination of products in one.
 We call it a broadcast

-audio transmission device.
+audio transmission system.
 It IS an ISDN Audio Codec, but can ALSO

-send and receive live audio over any IP network - from LAN/WANs
+can also send and receive live audio over provate IP networks -

-to Satellite, WiFi and other RF IP links, over the Internet using
+from LAN/WANs to Satellite, WiFi and other RF IP links etc, or over

 - so you know what an ISDN Audio Codec is?
 An ISDN Codec allows